-Applicants shall submit the Appendix 1: Application Template with requested attachments in one PDF and Appendix 2: Budget Proposal as an excel to HSHProcurements@sfgov.org.
-The Appendix 1: Application Template PDF and Appendix 2: Budget Proposal file names and Appen and email subject must include the RFP number (RFP #141) and the Applicant organization's name as such: RFP 141 - Applicant Organization Name.
+Applicants shall submit Appendix 1: Written Proposal and Appendix 3: Minimum Qualifications with requested attachments including Attachment 2: Proposer Questionnaire, Attachment 3: HCAO and MCO Declarations Forms, Attachment 4: First Source Hiring Form, and Attachment 5: CMD Form 3 as one PDF and Appendix 2: Budget Proposal as an excel to HSHProcurements@sfgov.org.
+The completed Proposal files name and email subject must include the RFP number (RFP #143) and the Proposer organization's name as such: RFP 143 - Proposer Organization Name.